medicine cabinet

 Treatment through public clinics is free for patients with the most complex care needs or for those needing supervised dosing.

-In many cases, patients can be treated in community settings such as private GP clinics with management of methadone or buprenorphine dispensed daily through community pharmacies.
+In many cases, patients can be treated in community settings such as private GP clinics with management of methadone or buprenorphine dispensed and administered through community pharmacies.
+If you are living in NSW and would like to access OTP at a community pharmacy, there is a map available so you can find a location that is near you.

-Long-acting depot buprenorphine does not require supervision because once the medication is injected it is slowly released over days or weeks, depending on the formulation.
+Long-acting injectable buprenorphine does not require supervision because once the medication is injected it is slowly released over days or weeks, depending on the formulation.

 Patients and doctors will decide together what treatment plan and medication is best.
 Some patients may want to take the medication for a short amount of time, other patients may feel they need the medications for longer, each patients' needs are different.